StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `BackendVulkanQueue.Graphics` — The primary graphics queue.
 This is the queue StereoKit submits all of its rendering work to, and the only queue with a handle currently available via backend_vulkan_get_queue.
 - `BackendVulkanQueue.Transfer` — A queue family suitable for transfer operations.
 StereoKit does not yet use a dedicated transfer queue, so no queue handle is available here yet, but the family index is provided for advanced interop.
 - `BackendVulkanQueue.VideoDecode` — A queue family suitable for Vulkan video decode.
 Not present on all devices, in which case the family index will be UINT32_MAX.

+## struct BackendVulkanRequest

+A request for Vulkan instance/device extensions and device features, registered via [`Backend.Vulkan.Request`]({{site.url}}/Pages/StereoKit/Backend.Vulkan/Request.html) before SK.Initialize.

+- `String[] BackendVulkanRequest.deviceExtensions` — Vulkan device extension names this request needs.
+- `BackendVulkanFeature[] BackendVulkanRequest.features` — Vulkan device features this request needs.
+Their bits are queried for support before being enabled.
+- `String[] BackendVulkanRequest.instanceExtensions` — Vulkan instance extension names this request needs.
+- `string BackendVulkanRequest.name` — An optional name used as a handle for [`Backend.Vulkan.RequestEnabled`]({{site.url}}/Pages/StereoKit/Backend.Vulkan/RequestEnabled.html). null makes the request anonymous - it still contributes its extensions and features, but can't be queried by name.
+- `bool BackendVulkanRequest.required` — If true, SK.Initialize will fail should this request go unsatisfied.
+If false, an unmet request is simply left disabled.

 ## enum BackendXRType